 funded to work with students who are enrolled in programs such as the

-Center for Academic Excellence (CAE), Center for Education Opportunities (CeO; formerly TRIO), PEOPLE, and Posse programs, and we also try to welcome students on academic probation, first-generation+low-income (e.g., Pell grant eligible) students, and students at-risk of failing the course (i.e., overall grade F/low D).
-Depending on available space, we also try to welcome students away from school for 4+ years, students re-taking a course after earning a D/F in the same course, McBurney Center students, Chancellor Scholars, Powers Knapp Scholars, new transfer students, students with trouble understanding English, and recently returning veterans.
+Center for Academic Excellence (CAE), Center for Education Opportunities (CeO; formerly TRIO), PEOPLE, and Posse programs, students on academic probation, first-generation+low-income (e.g., Pell grant eligible) students, and students at-risk of failing the course (i.e., overall grade F/low D).
+Depending on available space, we also try to welcome students away from school for 4+ years, students re-taking a course after earning a D/F in the same course, McBurney Center students, Chancellor Scholars, Powers Knapp Scholars, new transfer students, students who have trouble understanding English, and recently returning veterans.

 These are general guidelines and we consider each student seeking assistance on a

 case-by-case basis taking into account available space in our program.
 Though it

 is helpful to apply early, our program does not function on a first-come

 first-serve basis.
 Program eligibility in general chemistry is usually determined by an

 interview with a staff member.

 Not necessarily.
 Many students find chemistry to be challenging and that they